-1) Partly operated by AeroLogic, of which two aircraft attributed pro rata.
+2) Partly operated by AeroLogic, of which two aircraft attributed pro rata.

-|Manufacturer/type||of which lease||Change compared with 31 Dec 2020|
+|Manufacturer/type||of which lease||of which temporarily decomissioned||Change compared with 31 Dec 2021|

-At year-end 2021, there were 175 aircraft on the Lufthansa Group’s order list.
-There are also options to buy a further 74 aircraft.
+At year-end 2022, there were 174 aircraft on the Lufthansa Group’s order list.
+There are also options to buy a further 58 aircraft.

 |Fixed orders1)||Deliveries||Additional options|

 |Boeing 787||30||2022 to 2026||20|